mcibique/vue-testing-examples/README.md

       path: '/logout',
       name: 'logout',
       beforeEnter (to, from, next) {
-        let store = container.get(STORE_ID); // will get store from currently running test if (store.state.auth.token) { // can be preset by the test set up store.dispatch('auth/logout'); // can be spy on whether it was called or not }
+        let store = container.get(STORE_ID); // will get the store from currently running test if (store.state.auth.token) { // can be preset by the test set up store.dispatch('auth/logout'); // can be spied on whether it was called or not }
       }
     }